 Your weekly review is an opportunity to polish up your to-do list and to identify what tasks next week will be your most revenue-producing in the coming week and also which tasks have been hanging around your list for a long time that you seem to keep putting off (we call those your “frogs”).

 And remember those Givers that you identified above in Step Two?
-It’s likely that you’ll be adding a couple of items to your checklist that involves giving back to your Givers, such as returning a call or sending them a handwritten personal note.
+It’s likely that you’ll be adding a couple of items to your checklist that involve giving back to your Givers, such as returning a call or sending them a handwritten personal note.

 By the way, I use four checklists as part of my own productivity system.
 Only one of my lists is digital (my one-off professional tasks are kept online so that my team and I can collaborate and add notes to each other’s lists), but the rest of my lists I like to keep old-school: printed on paper and clipped each to its own clipboard.